dancer1325/Curso-Introduccion-a-GraphQL/GraphQL vs Rest - Graphql/README.md

 * Execute the files '.gql' into the folder 'Queries'

 # Notes
-* 'express'
+* 'apollo-server-express'
-    * Fast, unopinionated, minimalist web framework for node
+    * Apollo Server integration for express package